Automattic/jetpack/readme.txt

 == How to uninstall WP Super Cache ==

-Edit the file uninstall.php in your plugins/wp-super-cache/ directory and set UNINSTALL_WPSUPERCACHE to a non blank value.
+Edit the file uninstall.php in your plugins/wp-super-cache/ directory and set UNINSTALL_WPSUPERCACHE to a non blank value like this:

 	`define( 'UNINSTALL_WPSUPERCACHE', '1' );`